 Set the Blending mode to Multiply, and merge both (CTRL- E), “Watercolor Filter” and “Threshold Effect” layers.
 So, we now have a “Merged Layer”.

-Below are some watercolor brush splatter images (not brushes).
+Below are some watercolor brush splatter images (these are NOT BRUSH FILES!).
 Right click to download and open them in Photoshop.

 Alternately, you could use your own watercolor spatter brushes by right clicking on the following brush files and installing them, just as you did in the "Oriental Painting Project."